jamieroszel22/Doc_RAG/BEGINNER_GUIDE.md

    - Use the provided batch files (.bat) or run Python commands directly
    - Use Windows path separators (backslashes) when specifying directories
    - If using PowerShell, some commands may differ from Command Prompt
+   - If you encounter `UnicodeDecodeError` messages, make sure you're using the latest version which includes fixes for UTF-8 encoding issues

 ## 7. Getting Help